-Executive talent is critical for success in any organization, and in the fast-paced businesses of the 21st century, you may need more than just a CEO, COO and CFO.
-Having experienced leadership overseeing the important aspects of your business can make a huge difference in overall outcomes, and with markets becoming ever more competitive, a Chief Marketing Officer can be a critical hire.
+Executive talent is critical for success in any organization.
+The oversight of an experienced leadership team can make a huge difference in overall outcomes.
+But in today's fast-paced businesses, you may need more than just a CEO, COO, and CFO.
+With markets becoming ever more competitive, a Chief Marketing Officer (CMO) can be a critical hire.

-Discover more about what a chief marketing officer does below, including the skills required for the job.
-Then use the information gathered to inform your executive search for a CMO that can drive positive marketing results and hopefully stick with your firm as it continues to grow.
+In this article, we’ll take a closer look at what a CMO does below, including the skills required for the job.
+You can use this information to inform your executive search for a CMO who will create positive marketing results that will drive growth for your firm.

 What Is the Role of a CMO?

-A CMO oversees the marketing, advertising, and other relevant departments within an organization.
-While business-critical missions are unique for each organization, the CMO is typically tasked with driving growth, leads, and sales via comprehensive marketing plans and efforts.
+A CMO oversees an organization's marketing, advertising, and other relevant departments.
+While business-critical missions are unique for each organization, the CMO is typically responsible for driving growth, leads, and sales via comprehensive marketing plans and efforts.

 According to Deloitte's annual CMO survey, some of the most important efforts CMOs and their teams may be involved in include: